 Orlando - Orange County Convention Center

 Opioid administration in hospitalized patients too often harms those the medication is intended to help.
-In particular, there is evidence of overuse of naloxone for medication.
-In this presentation, this leading organization will share how pain-resource nurses drove the creation of an opioid risk assessment tool as part of the nursing workflow to prevent opioid-induced respiratory depression and decrease the use of naloxone.
+In particular, there is evidence of the oversedation requiring naloxone for rescue.
+In this presentation, Sparrow Health System will share how pain-resource nurses drove the implementation of an opioid risk assessment tool as part of the nursing workflow to prevent opioid-induced respiratory depression and decrease the use of naloxone.